Life as a Sakya Buddhist

 hundred but they found thousands of manuscripts and most were not about

 the Sakya religion at all.
+I think there were about 100,000 all told.
 So the leader went back to Lhasa to get

 instructions as to whether or not to burn the library and/or which